Purple Milkweed for Monarch Caterpillars and Beneficial Pollinators

 - Easiest to sow outside directly in fall (spring also works with cold stratification)

 - This species is supposedly adaptable to a wide range of growing conditions, but this seems unlikely considering this milkweed is a rare find in the wild, let alone in nurseries.

 - Since Asclepias purpurascens does not have a long tap root to store excess nutrients, I question reports of drought tolerance.

 - Ours is planted in well-drained soil but it’s not overly dry.
 We mixed in composted manure before planting our purple milkweed last fall.

 - Our plants will receive morning/early afternoon sun, but get a shady reprieve from the sizzling afternoon sun.

 - Segregate purple from aggressive spreaders like common milkweed so your plants aren’t overcome by ravenous rhizomes.

 - Protect your plants!
 Since these seem more difficult to establish consider putting up a fence to keep away small critters.
-We left ours up over winter and will leave it until the plants establish themselves next season.
+Rabbit fencing recommended

-- Cut I- If you don’t want additional seedlings next spring, simply cut off the seed pods before they pop open or bind them shut with twist ties or rubber bands if you want to collect purple milkweed seeds.
+- Cut II- If you don’t want additional seedlings next spring, simply cut off the seed pods before they pop open or bind them shut with twist ties, rubber bands, or organza bags if you want to collect purple milkweed seeds

 Purple milkweed also attracts azures, bumble bees, eastern black swallowtails, eastern tiger swallowtails, great spangled fritillaries, hairstreaks, painted lady butterflies, skippers, sulphurs, and more… (If you know of others, please comment below.)